wkorando/spring-appsody-codewind-quicklab/README.md

 ### Automated Code Reload

-A key to increasing developer productivity is shortening and reducing the friction in the feedback loop.
-Having to manually run `mvn package` and `docker build` every time you want to verify and change to your application is time consuming and distracting.
-When appsody detects a change in a running application, it will automatically rebuild and redeploy the application.
+A key to increasing developer productivity is shortening and reducing the friction in the feedback loop. `appsody run` will run the Spring application in the foreground, using Spring DevTools to restart the application in the container when changes have been detected.
+Codewind brings this appsody capability into the IDE in a familiar way.

 Let's look at this feature in action.